 Published in NH Bar News (3/18/2020)

-Lawyers and law firms face a multiplicity of laws governing information privacy and security, and the regulatory landscape expand continuously.
+Businesses face a multiplicity of laws governing information privacy and security, and the regulatory landscape expands continuously.
 Addressing each applicable law and responding to each emerging regulation is not operationally feasible or cost effective.
 We need a strategy that gets us and keeps us ahead of the regulatory curve.

 Cyber regulations have expanded in two ways: (1) the scope of information covered; and (2) the types of obligations imposed.
 Early widespread cyber laws covered limited information, known as personally identifiable information (PII).
 PII consisted of an individual’s name in combination with social security, financial account or governmental identification number.
 Most such laws imposed only an obligation to notify regulators and affected individuals of a breach.